wallarm/product-documentation/docs/latest/user-guides/settings/integrations/webhook-examples/fluentd-splunk.md

 * [Fluentd](#fluentd-configuration) installed on Debian 10.4 (Buster) and available on `https://fluentd-example-domain.com`
 * Administrator access to Wallarm Console in [EU cloud](https://my.wallarm.com) to [configure the webhook integration](#configuration-of-webhook-integration)

+Since the links to the Splunk Enterprise and Fluentd services are cited as examples, they do not respond.

 ### Splunk Enterprise configuration

 Fluentd logs are sent to Splunk HTTP Event Controller with the name `Wallarm Fluentd logs` and other default settings: